mtkhawaja/Mathematical-Modelling/README.md

 ## Introduction

 This repository contains the coursework done for [Math 245: Mathematical Modelling](http://qcpages.qc.cuny.edu/~chanusa/courses/245/19sp/index.html) during the Fall 2019 semester at Queen's College.
+The course dealt with construction, analysis, and assessment of mathematical models as they arise in the physical, biological, and social sciences.

 ## Installing Pre-Requisites